 All workshop projects are widely promoted throughout the following year.

-The third session will take place in the Czech Republic in October 1-7 (TBC).
+The third session takes place in the Czech Republic in October 1-7.

-The "dok.incubator 2022 preview" presentation was organised at IDFA, Amsterdam on Saturday, November 12.
+The "dok.incubator 2023 preview" presentation is held during IDFA, Amsterdam on Sunday, November 12 (TBC).

 How we work

 More than 25 experienced tutors: producers, editors of award-winning films and creative PR and marketing experts will provide you with individual mentoring.
 Internationally recognised tutors aim to inspire the participants to find their own way of telling their stories – and how to get them to the audiences.

 We believe in an individual approach and providing a tailor-made development plan for each project we work with.
 Our tutors work with the whole teams to help the participants with their projects.
 In our opinion each project is different and requires unique approach, knowledge and support.